changeworld/azure-docs.ja-jp/articles/resource-manager-resource-explorer.md

 <properties
-   pageTitle="Azure リソース エクスプローラー | Microsoft Azure"
+   pageTitle="Azure Resource Explorer | Microsoft Azure"
-   description="Azure リソース エクスプローラーについて説明すると共に、Azure リソース エクスプローラーから Azure リソース マネージャーを介してデプロイを表示し更新する方法についても示します。" services="azure-resource-manager"
-   documentationCenter="na"
-   authors="stuartleeks"
+   description="Describes Azure Resource Explorer and how it can be used to view and update deployments through Azure Resource Manager" services="azure-resource-manager" documentationCenter="na" authors="stuartleeks"